erareshide/erareshide.github.io/README.md

 3. Once the files re on your computer, open the entire project with AtoM.
 You can do this from GitHub desktop by right-clicking the name of the repository, from a fresh window of AtoM (File > Add Project Folder), or by dragging the folder into the Atom icon in MacOS.
   * How are the files structured?
   * What seems to go where?
 4. Then, from the command line, go to that folder and start Jekyll with the command `bundle exec jekyll serve`.
 This will make a prompt with a a URL, which will be something like `http://127.0.0.1:4000/`.
 Visit this address to see your site.
 This is being served on your computer, rather than the Internet.
-To make it avaiable beyond your computer, you will need to enable GitHub Pages on the GitHub site.
+To make it available beyond your computer, you will need to enable GitHub Pages on the GitHub site.
 We'll do this later.
 For a reminder about how to use the command line, have a look at the [Programming Historian tutorial](https://programminghistorian.org/en/lessons/intro-to-bash) that I gave you in the first part of the course.
 5. In Atom, Open the file called `_config.yml` and enter your details in the various fields.
 6. Customise other aspects of your site, add content, make it look like nice. **Make sure you save the files you edit after every change, so that you can see the effects in your browser.**
 7. Keep an eye on the terminal. **If you break something, the terminal will let you know, so you can undo the latest thing you did.**